U.S., Saudi Arabia to bolster support for moderate Syrian opposition

 Kerry said in Vienna on Friday he expected new talks on Syria to begin as soon as next week.
 So far, all diplomatic efforts to end the conflict have foundered over the demand by the United States and its allies that Assad leave power, which he refuses to consider.

 Saudi Arabia, a strident opponent of Assad, has said he must be removed from power to eliminate the militant Islamic State.
-Riyadh has also criticized Russia's bombing campaign in Syria.
+Riyadh has also criticised Russia's bombing campaign in Syria.

 Foreign Minister Adel al-Jubeir said after the Vienna meeting that he and his fellow participants had not reached consensus on Assad's political future.